atomix/atomix.github.io/atomix/user-manual/cluster.md

 The members in the `Address` list must be representative of at least one reachable member of the cluster.
 If the replica can reach a member that can communicate with the leader, it can join the cluster.

 Finally, the `AtomixReplica` is responsible for persisting resource state changes.
 To do so, the underlying Raft server writes state changes to a consistent replicated commit log.
-Users must provide a [Storage][Storage] object which specifies how the underlying `Log` should be created and managed.
+Users must provide a [Storage][storage-jd] object which specifies how the underlying `Log` should be created and managed.

 To create a `Storage` object, use the storage [Builder][builders] or for simpler configurations simply pass the log directory into the `Storage` constructor: